Spark Programming Guide

 Linking with Spark

-To write a Spark application, you need to add a dependency on Spark.
-If you use SBT or Maven, Spark is available through Maven Central at:
+To write a Spark application, you will need to add both Spark and its dependencies to your CLASSPATH.
+If you use sbt or Maven, Spark is available through Maven Central at:

-sbt/sbt assembly to pack Spark and its dependencies into one JAR (
+sbt/sbt assembly to build both Spark and its dependencies into one JAR (

-Finally, you need to import some Spark classes and implicit conversions.
+In addition, you’ll need to import some Spark classes and implicit conversions.
 Add the following lines at the top of your program:

 The first thing a Spark program must do is to create a